alidcast/vue-mobiledoc-editor/README.md

 * `serializeVersion`, a string representing the mobiledoc version to serialize to when firing the `postWasUpdated` action.
 Defaults to 0.3.0.

+* 'enableEditing', a boolean that represents whether the editor is rendered in display or edit mode initially.

 Additionally, it can emit the following events:

 * `willCreateEditor`, a callback that fires when the Mobiledoc editor instance is about to be created.
 Takes no arguments.